 The per capita income in Holmdel in 2018 was $71,358, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $285,432 for a family of four.

 Holmdel is a very ethnically-diverse town.
 The people who call Holmdel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holmdel residents report their race to be White, followed by Asian.
 Important ancestries of people in Holmdel include Irish, German, Polish, and English.

 The most common language spoken in Holmdel is English.
-Other important languages spoken here include Chinese and Indic languages.
+Other important languages spoken here include Chinese and Langs. of India.